NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

 You can't use just a portion of the virus signatures, as you don't get to choose which viruses you will be sent, and thus can't tell which signatures you will need.
 {{< /blockquote >}}

-I guess due to some arcane changes in <code>12.0-RELEASE</code>, FreeBSD kills memory hogs such as <code>clamav-clamd</code> daemon (don't take my word for it. it is just a poor man's guess).
+I guess due to some arcane changes in <code>12.0-RELEASE</code>, FreeBSD kills memory hogs such as <code>clamav-clamd</code> daemon (don't take my word for it; it is just a poor man's guess).
 I even tried to [lower the memory usage](https://forum.directadmin.com/showthread.php?t=55146) without much of a success.
 At the end, there were not too many choices or workarounds around the corner:

 <code>A</code>.
 Pray to the gods that it go away by itself, which I deemed impractical

 <code>B</code>.
 Put aside laziness, and replace <code>security/clamsmtp</code> with <code>security/amavisd-new</code> in order to be able to [run ClamAV on-demand which has its own pros and cons](ClamAV)

 <code>C</code>.
-Write a quick POSIX-shell script to scan for a running <code>clamav-clamd</code> process using <code>ps aux | grep clamd</code>, set it up as a cron job with X-minute(s) interval, and then start the server if it cannot be found running
+Write a quick POSIX-shell script to scan for a running <code>clamav-clamd</code> process using <code>ps aux | grep clamd</code>, set it up as a cron job with X-minute(s) interval, and then start the server if it cannot be found running, and be done with it for the time being.

 For the sake of slothfulness, I opted to go with option <code>C</code>.
 As a consequence, I came up with a generic simple script that is able to not only monitor and restart the <code>clamav-clamd</code> service but also is able to keep any other crashing services running on FreeBSD.